elenderg/PAL-1000/instruções de compilação.md

 `Find the type's target type given the type's target name and the type index.`

 `If the type's target type is nil, abort with "I can't quite see what you're pointing at.
-Please clarify._" and the type's locus; exit.`
+Please clarify." and the type's locus; exit.`

 `To resolve a type (optional info - record):`